AnnaL001/command-line-caesar-cipher/README.md

 ## Description

 The Java application makes use of the caesar cipher encryption algorithm to encrypt and decrypt text input.
 Encryption/Decryption is done using a key(1-25) that determines which letter down/up the alphabet will replace a letter in the text input.
-The application also contains JUnit tests that check that the backend logic is working as expected.
+The application also contains JUnit tests that check that the backend logic is working as expected in various scenarios as listed in the Behavior Driven Development section below.
 That is, in the development of the application TDD(Test Driven Development) has been used alongside BDD(Behavior Driven Development).

 #### By **[Lynn Nyangon](https://github.com/AnnaL001)**